skalenetwork/mirage-manager/docs/DKG.md

 ### alright

+Confirms that a node has received all DKG data

 ```solidity
 function alright(DkgId dkg) external
 ```

-Confirms that a node has received all DKG data

-_Only callable during ALRIGHT stage.
+**dev:** _Only callable during ALRIGHT stage.
 When threshold is reached, DKG succeeds._

 #### Parameters